 How To Audit Your Current B2B Marketing Strategy

-You can start today by asking a few direct diagnostic questions with your team.
+Start by asking a few direct diagnostic questions with your team:

 - Are we targeting the right accounts and buyers based on current data, not last year's assumptions?